kennysmithed/oels2022/oels_practical_wk8.md

 # Acknowledgments

-I cobbled together some audio recording code for the online experiments in Loy & Smith (2020), which we then used for Loy & Smith (2021); Annie Holz then jsPsych-ified it ([she has her own audio recording demo](https://experiments.ppls.ed.ac.uk/)), and I tweaked that code for this demo experiment.
+I cobbled together some audio recording code for the online experiments in another confederate priming paper, Loy & Smith (2020), which we then used for Loy & Smith (2021); Annie Holz then jsPsych-ified it ([she has her own audio recording demo](https://experiments.ppls.ed.ac.uk/)), and I tweaked that code for this demo experiment.

 For this demo experiment we are using audio stims recorded by my RA Rachel Kindellan, who was the confederate in Loy & Smith (2021).
 The images are the ones we used in the experiments described in the paper.